eiabea/tempea-api/README.md

 ```
 $ cd tempea
 ```

+Tempea can run in master and slave mode, to setup tempea as a slave jump to [Setup Slave](#setup-slave), otherwise continue reading

+### Setup master

 4. Create secrets directory and copy/paste your google-service.json content into a new file called _tempea-service.json_
 ```